 The entry “you have a Payout” it’s Udemy too, and the grey area I think is that Quaderno didn’t know how to book some of the payments.

-But a lot of the revenue from my website came from subscriptions and not from one-time sales, that I’m sure of.
+But a lot of the revenue from my website came from subscriptions and not from one-time sales, which I’m sure of.

 So if we add this up, we get to the equivalent of $1.615.000 of total sales mentioned in the title (and counting), nice 😉.